-In addition, it has been observed that DARTS algorithms tend to search the architectures with plenty of skip-connect operations rather than convolutions or poolings, because that the skip-connect allows rapid gradient descent~\cite{PDARTS,liang2019darts+}.
+In addition, it has been observed that DARTS approaches tend to search the architectures with plenty of skip-connection operations rather than convolutions or poolings, because that the skip-connection allows rapid gradient descent~\cite{PDARTS,liang2019darts+}.
 This is essentially a kind of overfitting of architecture search.
-To address this issue, we propose to impose an $\ell_1$-norm regularization on the weight of the skip-connect operation in the architecture hyperparameter $\alpha$ as where $\|\cdot\|_1$ represents the $\ell_1$ norm, and $\lambda'$ is a positive tradeoff coefficient.
-Eq. (\ref{eq:L1}) is finally optimized with Eq. (\ref{eq:joint}) jointly as an auxiliary item to avoid overfitting.
+To address this issue, we impose an $\ell_1$-norm regularization on the weight of the skip-connection operation in the architecture weights $\alpha$ as: where $\|\cdot\|_1$ represents the $\ell_1$ norm, and $\lambda'$ is a positive tradeoff coefficient.
+Eq. (\ref{eq:L1}) is finally optimized with Eq. (\ref{eq:joint}) jointly as an auxiliary item to inhibit overfitting.

-It is worth noting that during the pre-training of the evaluation network, \emph{i.e.}, Eq. (\ref{eq:e}), we use a weight-sharing strategy for the update of weight $w_E$ to alleviate the insufficient training.
-More specifically, when the discretized architecture hyperparameter $\overline{\alpha}$ is updated, the architecture of evaluation network will be changed accordingly.
+It is worth noting that during the separate learning of the evaluation network, \emph{i.e.}, Eq. (\ref{eq:e}), we use a weight-sharing strategy for updating weight $w_E$ to alleviate the insufficient training.
+Specifically, when the architecture weights $\overline{\alpha}$ are updated, the architecture of the evaluation network will be changed accordingly.
 The weights of the new evaluation network are initialized with the parameters inheriting from previous training.
-In other words, the evaluation network has a one-shot model which shares weights between architectures that have common edges.
+In other words, the evaluation network has a one-shot model that shares weights between architectures that have common edges.
 This speeds up the mature convergence of the new evaluation network, thus elevating its capacity on feature representation.
-This weight-sharing strategy is different from that in single-path one-shot approaches~\cite{randomNAS,spos}, which perform random sampling for architecture selection.
-In contrast, our method selects architectures to be optimized by the search network, which alleviates the issue of unbalanced training in prior methods ~\cite{spos,sciuto2019evaluating}.
+This weight-sharing strategy is different from that in single-path one-shot approaches~\cite{randomNAS,spos}, which performs random sampling for architecture selection.
+In contrast, we select architectures to be optimized by the search network, which alleviates the issue of unbalanced training in prior methods ~\cite{spos,sciuto2019evaluating}.